hpcleuven/VscDocumentation/source/cloud/terraform.md

 ```

 :::{tip}
-Generally the username (rocky/ubuntu/...) will be provided by `terraform output`.
-If you forget or arent sure what username to use, just connect with `root` and a message will appear telling you the correct.
+Usually the username (rocky/ubuntu/...) will be provided by `terraform output`.
+If you forget or are not sure what username to use, just connect with `root` and a message will appear telling you the correct user.
 :::
 For a cluster it might look like this:
 ```